 Interestingly, a form of LED lights had some commerciality from the 1960s.
-These lights would act as replacements lights in various appliances and even cars.
-They were however very expensive and weren’t all that successful commerciality viable just yet.
+These lights would act as replacement lights in various appliances and even cars.
+They were however very expensive and weren’t all that successful commercially viable just yet.

 At this time, LED lights were not at all bright, making them useful only for signal lights and indicators for instance.
 They were not used as a main light source at this time.
 However, technology was improving and prices for LED lights dropped significantly in the early 1970s.

 The creation of Blue LED was a significant step as it allowed for a much brighter light source.
 While Blue LED lights were built in the past, it was Japanese visionary Shuji Nakamura who perfected it in 1994, earning a Nobel Prize in the process.
 This is said to be the missing link that started it all.

 The Blue LED light saw improvements over the years and finally led to technology that would allow for an LED globe to produce white light, a key reason it has become so commercially successful today.
 We discovered that with the use of fluorescent materials called phosphors, various other colors could be produced as well.